 Last updated: March 2026

-SOCRATES is a cognitive training application that uses Socratic questioning to develop critical thinking skills.
+SOCRATES is an educational reasoning-practice application that uses Socratic questioning to support critical thinking practice.
 It is not a substitute for professional education, therapy, or mental health treatment.

-You agree to use SOCRATES for its intended purpose: cognitive training through structured dialogue.
+You agree to use SOCRATES for its intended purpose: reasoning practice through structured Socratic dialogue.
 You agree not to attempt to reverse-engineer, copy, or redistribute the system, its prompts, or its scoring methodology.

 All content, methodology, scoring systems, intervention frameworks, and interface designs are the intellectual property of Noetic Profectus Ltd. Your session transcripts remain yours; the system's responses, scoring algorithms, and analytical methods remain ours.